Birmingham Auto Defect Lawyer

-However, proper seatbelt function depends on overall design and the proper function of each part of the system: the belts themselves; the tightening mechanism; the latching mechanism; the release mechanism; and the anchoring or mounting structures that keep the belt system tethered to the vehicle’s interior.
+However, proper seatbelt function depends on overall design and the performance of each part: the belts themselves, the tightening mechanism, the latching mechanism, the release mechanism, and the anchoring or mounting structures that keep the belt system tethered to the vehicle’s interior.

 Typical defects include:

 - Inadequate anchors that allow the entire mechanism to pull free of the vehicle